esol-community/rmw_zenoh_pico/README.md

 the rmw_zenoh_pico send own liveliness infomation to zenohd when there is starting. however, its data is not downloading rmw_zenoh when the rmw_zenoh is start.
 the rmw_zenoh_pico sends my liveness information to zenohd when there starts.
 However, that data is not downloaded to rmw_zenoh from zenohd when the rmw_zenoh starts.
 Now, the node list command does not work properly on the rmw_zenoh node yet.

-1. the pub/sub message from rmw_zenoh_pico do not using attempt data. the rmw_zenoh is using zenoh package. and the message from rmw_zenoh append additional data on attempt future with zenoh. the additional data on rmw_zenoh is "gid", "sequence_number" and "source_timestamp".
+1. the pub/sub message from rmw_zenoh_pico do not using attachment data. the rmw_zenoh is using zenoh package. and the message from rmw_zenoh append additional data on attachment future with zenoh. the additional data on rmw_zenoh is "gid", "sequence_number" and "source_timestamp".
-the rmw_zenoh_pico is using zenoh pico package. however, the rmw_zenoh_pico with zenoh-pico is not able to exchange the attempt data.
+the rmw_zenoh_pico is using zenoh pico package. however, the rmw_zenoh_pico with zenoh-pico is not able to exchange the attachment data.
 Therefore, rmw_zenoh_pico does not yet support the full RMW API except for working communication between subscribers and publishers.